What goes well with this course?

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

 The BTEC Level 3 Applied Human Biology course is assessed via a combination of external assessment and coursework.
-As they progress through the course, students will produce a portfolio of work, and be assessed on practical assignments, project work and individual research.
+As they progress through the course, students will produce a portfolio of work, and be assessed on practical assignments, experimental work, research tasks and project work.

 The exam board for this course is Pearson BTEC.